 Ex-SC DOT commissioner Hardee lied but did not take bribes, feds say

 Although the FBI worked to prove that former S.C.
-Department of Transportation commissioner John Hardee took multiple bribes while on the commission, they never succeeded in getting conclusive proof, according to a public filing Monday in Hardee’s case.
+Department of Transportation commissioner John Hardee took multiple bribes while on the commission, its agents never succeeded in getting conclusive proof, according to a public filing Monday in Hardee’s case.

 What the FBI did prove is that Hardee lied and told an informant to destroy evidence in the case, the filing said.